FlowerInTheRain/CleanCodeRepo4AL22/README.md

 => SonarQube https://www.sonarqube.org/downloads/ (Download free version, extract folder, run startSonar.bat in bin/{YourOs}/startSonar.bat

+=> GitHub VCS (collaborative work/reviews)

+Project Purpose :

+=> Our aim was to create a multiple modules SpringBoot app using the strength of Maven to manage the dependencies, testing, code analysis and packaging of the app.

+=> This app tries to implement as best as it can given the architecture the Clean Code principles.
+Those principles include :
+- Hexagonal Architecture
+- SOLID concept
+- no external effect

+=> Use the strength of Maven for building multimodule app and handling our modules as artifacts.
+Any module can be a dependency of any module.

+Example :
+I have 2 projects
+- CleanCode (the rest app).
+A multimodule app with a rest module, an impl.
+- A CleanCodeDB (the DB transaction manager app).
+A multimodule app with a rest module, an impl module, a client module that creates a client to call it's rest API) and a db impl module that does the transaction stuff.

+If I want to use the client package of CleanCodeDB into CleanCode (because I don't want to pair my app with a client that doesn't get packaged with the APP it works with (dup issues if we set the client in the CleanCodeApp, if I create another toplevel app I'll need another client).
+All I need to do is to add it's dependency and it's version SNAPSHOT (or not SNAPSHOT if released) to use it.

 Project Specs :

 => Agile Methodology, Sprint usage with Jira.